-Premarket: 6 things to know before the bell
+Earnings deluge; Apple of my eye; Twitter in focus

 General Motors (GM), JetBlue Airways (JBLU), Sprint (S), Caterpillar (CAT), Under Armour (UA), Fiat Chrysler (FCAM), and Lockheed Martin (LMT) are among the companies releasing earnings before the opening bell.

-Apple (AAPL, Tech30), Chipotle (CMG), Express Scripts (ESRX), iRobot (IRBT) and Panera Bread (PNRA) are set to release earnings after the close.
+Apple (AAPL), Chipotle (CMG), Express Scripts (ESRX), iRobot (IRBT) and Panera Bread (PNRA) are set to release earnings after the close.

 2. Apple of my eye: It's fair to say that Apple -- the biggest publicly traded company in the U.S. -- will get most of the attention when it reveals its quarterly numbers after the close.